gs/sublime-text-go-to-file/README.md

 --------
 Plugin searches for a file under the cursor and opens it in new tab.
 (The idea comes from Vim `gf` functionality as I missed it in Sublime Text and also the script found on https://gist.github.com/jbjornson/1186126 written by @jbjornson helped a lot!)

-Additional functionality - printing currently open file path in status bar and copy it to clipboard.
+Additional functionality - printing currently opened file path in status bar and copy it to clipboard.

 Usage
 -----